arun13go/GenAIOps-workshop/labs/lesson_01/lab01.md

 Go to your browser and type: https://ai.azure.com

-Microsoft Foundry portals : There are two different portals for you to use to interact with Microsoft Foundry.
+Microsoft Foundry portal : There are two different portals for you to use to interact with Microsoft Foundry.
 A toggle in the portal banner allows you to switch between the two versions.
+In this lab we will use new AI Foundry version.

 ![GenAIOps Workshop](images/2025-11-21-110028.png)